slavka041/Laravel-GetResponse/README.md

+This package forked from https://github.com/dangermark/Laravel-GetResponse

 # Laravel-GetResponse
-A Laravel 5 wrapper for the GetResponse API
+A Laravel 7 wrapper for the GetResponse API

 ## Installation

 To get the latest version of Laravel-GetResponse simply require it in your `composer.json` file.

 ~~~
-"dangermark/laravel-getresponse": "dev-master"
+"slavka/laravel-getresponse": "dev-master"
 ~~~

 You'll then need to run `composer install` to download it and have the autoloader updated.